TomBugnon/deNEST/README.md

             InputLayers)
         - `weight_gain`: Scaling factor for the weight of connections of which the considered layer is the _source_. (default 1.)
-        - `scale_kernels_masks`: Whether the kernels and masks of connections of which the considered layer is the pooling layer are considered to be expressed in 'number of units', rather than physical extent.
+        - `scale_kernels_masks_to_extent`: Whether the kernels and masks of connections of which the considered layer is the pooling layer are considered to be expressed in 'number of units', rather than physical extent. (default True).
-            (default True).
             - __Important__: Please note that by default the kernel and masks are interpreted as being expressed in 'number of units' rather than physical extent and are accordingly scaled before being passed to